Really-Simple-Plugins/wp-consent-level-api/readme.md

 - Complianz https://github.com/rlankhorst/complianz-gdpr/compare/consent-API-integration
 - Example plugin shipped with this plugin.
 The plugin basically consists of a shortcode, with a div that shows a tracking or not tracking message.
-No actual tracking is done :)
+No actual data processing is done :)

 ## Demo site
 https://wpconsentapi.org/